mhantsch/maxtend/BACKGROUND.md

 MacOS, Linux, ChromeOS and Android all come with Colemak layouts that just need to be switched on.
 Only Microsoft Windows does not ship with a Colemak keymap, so it will need the installation of the OS base layer (see previous section).

-To emulate NUMPAD on the UHK, a slightly different approach than with AHK was chosen: The Fn-ISO and Fn-/ keys on the UHK keymaps rotate through CMX, NMX, and NM2 keymaps.
+To emulate NUMPAD on the UHK, a slightly different approach than with AHK was chosen:

+The Fn-ISO and Fn-/ keys on the UHK keymaps rotate through CMX, NMX, and NM2 keymaps.
 You can switch between those keymaps with Fn-ISO or Fn-/.
 The UHK display will show me which map is currently active.
 So, if you need to type a bunch of numbers, I just switch to NMX or NM2.
 (I haven’t figured out which one I like more, so for now, both are provided.)

 Also, the NMX and NM2 layers on the UHK add a “cursor pad” using the / (up), R-Alt (left), R-Win (down) and R-Control (right) keys.

+_Note:_ In later iterations of the UHK setup, this functionality was augmented by the `NumTab` key: A tap on Tab still functions as Tab, but holding down Tab activates the number pad (through an additional layer).
+Eventually, `NumTab` became my preference over NMX/NM2.

 ![image](https://github.com/mhantsch/maxtend/assets/591785/0445a8a2-d7b6-4227-ac7e-af582ac268ec)